nmuldowney/nyc-marathon-capstone/README.md

 ### Data Questions:

 1. How do the NYC marathon results vary over the last 5 years?
-2. Are there trends in age group and gender with performance?
+2. Are there trends in age group and sexes with performance?
 3. Is there a correlation between weather on race day and performance?
 4. Is there a relationship between runners' finish times and GDP Per Capita of their hometown?